alphabill-org/alphabill/docs/transactions.md

    credit record.
 2. *FeeCreditRecordID* (byte string) is the identifier of the fee credit record to be closed.
-3. *Nonce* (byte string) is the hash of the last transaction executed with the bill in money partition that will be used to reclaim the fee credit.
+3. *Nonce* (byte string) is the backlink to the previous transaction with the bill in the money partition that is used to reclaim the fee credit.

 ##### Reclaim Fee Credit

-This transaction reclaims the fee credit previously closed with the [Close Fee Credit](#close-fee-credit) transaction in a target partition to an existing bill in the money partition.
+This transaction reclaims the fee credit, previously closed with a [Close Fee Credit](#close-fee-credit) transaction in a target partition, to an existing bill in the money partition.

 *TransactionOrder*.*FeeProof* = `null`\
 *TransactionOrder*.*Payload*.*Type* = "reclFC"\